The case of the missing image

-There are a number of things that can affect how pictures show up in your browser.
-Some you control, but many problems are also caused by the websites themselves.
+There are a number of things that affect how pictures show up in your browser.
+Some you control, but many problems are caused by the websites themselves.

 Let’s look at a few things that can happen.

 Become a Patron of Ask Leo! and go ad-free!

 Images can go missing from websites for a variety of reasons including the bad website design, problems connecting to the website, security settings, and more.
 You can use the Inspect tool in some browsers to diagnose why a picture might not be showing.

 If you get a red X like this: , or something similar, that’s the browser’s indication it tried to download a picture but was unable to, or was instructed not to.

 If you see only red X’s for all pictures on all sites, your browser is probably configured not to display images at all.
 Most browsers allow you to turn off downloading pictures completely as a way to download only the text of a website faster.